evanx/webserva/README.md

 That is a very good question.
 I guess it would have to be compelling for a specific niche, e.g. Telegram bots.

-An important guarantee is that WebServa.com is all built with opensource software, including our Node server that anyone can run themselves.
-It's not rocket science, just an HTTPS interface to Redis, with access control and accounting.

-Another guarantee is that you can do data dumps, activate HTTP redirects etc, to facilitate data migration at any time to yourselves or other providers that might exist.
-Further that we would support competitive providers, in the consumers' interest.

 Incidently, as it happens we intend to build a basic bot platform on WebServa in the coming months, i.e. a bot to deploy serverless bots which use a serverless database, which is itself managed via a bot :)

+We guarantee that you will be able do data dumps, activate HTTP redirects etc, to facilitate data migration at any time to yourselves or other providers.
+WebServa aims to align with the canonical API for a large set of Redis commands.
+We clearly indicate some custom commands, which you should avoid if possible.

+We also guarantee is that WebServa only requires opensource software, including our Node server that anyone can run themselves.
+Our server is essentially just an HTTP interface to Redis, with access control and accounting functions for multi-tenancy.
+We will provide a dedicated-account profile for the app soon e.g. where unnecessary accounting functions are disabled.

+Then the same WebServa `npm` installation that you might run for offline development, you can deploy for production on your own infrastructure.
+All that changes on the client side is that the domain must be changed e.g. from `WebServa.com` to your domain.
+In the meantime, we'll HTTP redirect client requests for you.

 #### What about higher volume usage?

 Users who wish to exceed the above-mentioned free limits, should become a "funder" contributing the equivalent of 50c per month to our Bitcoin wallet.
-Funders' limits are bumped up to 30MB RAM (Redis) storage and 30Gb transfer per month.
-You can double up as needed and contribute accordingly, e.g. $5 for 300MB, $50 for 3GB.
+Funders' limits are 50MB RAM (Redis) storage.
+You can multiply as needed and contribute accordingly, e.g. $5 for 500MB.

 #### What value length limits?